DreamCloud-Project/McSim-Cycle-accurate-Xbar/README.md

 the [AMALTHEA](http://www.amalthea-project.org/) application model on top of crossbar-based manycore architectures in a cycle accurate way.
 This simulator has been developed by the LIRMM laboratory of Montpellier.

 To get the simulator you must clone this repository and its submodules.
 To clone the repository if you have a GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
 Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
-Then use `git submodule init` followed by `git submodule update` to clone submodules.
+Then do `cd McSim-Cycle-accurate-Xbar` followed by `git submodule init` followed by `git submodule update` to clone submodules.

 ## Using the simulator